gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

 Tuesday: 18:00-19:30\
 Wednesday: 14:00-16:00

-Currently known breaks to these rules are the following:
+Currently known emendements to this schedule are the following:

 Monday 16/3: _Aula 1_\
 Wednesday 4/3 and 18/3: _Aula 11_